 Our Farm Production Process

+Chad's started as a raspberry jam company and we continue that great tradition.
 A real raspberry product producer knows that quality starts at the plant.
 In early April of each year, we prune our patch in a process called "caning."
 Caning is the process of removing the dead plants that produced the previous year.
 We do this because certain varieties of raspberries grow in 2 phases.
 The first phase is the plant growing to maturity.
-This takes 1 summer.
+This takes 1 year.
 The plant does not blossom during this phase.
-During the second year/phase is when the plants will grow blossoms, produce, and die.
+During the second year/phase is when the plants will grow blossoms, produce fruit, and die.
 This cyclical process repeats annually.

 After caning, we plow between the rows to eliminate weeds and control the growth of the plants.
 We apply water and plant food to ensure healthy growth in our high elevation climate of Bear Lake.
 During the next 2-3 months, there is just casual work done to maintain the plants.
 Around the first part of July, blossoms appear and we know harvest is only weeks away.
 After 3-4 weeks we start picking 3-4 times per week with our harvester (see videos below).

 As the berries are harvested, we clean, process, and freeze the berries to stabilize the acids in them for our jam and other products.
 As we produce our products all year, we thaw and cook the berries into our products.